AutoITWeb/autoit-dealer-tools/README.md

 * __Wholesale__ - Shows all cars with the label "Kun engros".
 * __Demo__ - Shows all cars with the label "Demonstration".
 * __NewCar__ - Shows all cars with "Fabriksny" checked in AutoDesktop.
 * __Carlite Dealer Label__ - Shows all vehicles with "CarLite forhandler label" checked in AutoDesktop.
+* __Trailer__ - Show all vehicles with the "Trailer" statuscode checked in AutoDesktop.

 Example 1: __[bdt_get_vehicles_by_status_code status="Sold"]__ - lists all cars marked as "Solgt".